 Global differences: US vs UK

-The acronym is regularly used by the UK's HM Revenue and Customs (HMRC) who describe T&S as the cost of providing for employee travel, accommodation, meals and other ‘subsistence’.
-They define subsistence as the ‘necessary costs of travelling’, giving examples such as meals, parking charges and business phone calls.
+The acronym is regularly used by HM Revenue and Customs (HMRC).
+They describe T&S as the cost of providing for employee work travel, accommodation, food and drink, and other ‘subsistence’.
+HMRC defines subsistence as the ‘necessary costs of travelling’, giving examples such as meals, parking charges, and business phone calls.

 Why is T&E an important term for businesses to understand?

 For most businesses, T&E costs represent the second largest controllable expenditure, behind employee wages.
-Ineffective management of expenses is the cause of significant losses through error and fraud.
+Ineffective management of business travel expenses can cause significant losses through error and fraud.